Benefits of timebanking

 Equality is enshrined in every timebanking exchange through the principle of ‘an hour for an hour’.
 Because an hour is equally valuable to every human being, and everybody has something to give, timebanking can help some of the most marginalised people realise a sense of self worth and belonging.
 Timebanking can bridge divides of race, class, gender, national origin â€” because it defines people by what they are prepared to do for others.

-In addition there is an equality of access.
-By maximising the use of assets and resources, whether that be a spare meeting room or an individualâ€™s ability to spend time with someone else, timebank members gain equal access (an hour is the same to everybody) to resources that might typically be beyond their means given their economic position.
-This allows people learn new skills or take advantage of training opportunities.
+In addition, timebanking brings equality of access.
+By creating an equal platform, where the use of a spare meeting room equates to an individualâ€™s ability to spend time with another, for example, time bank members gain equal access to resources that might be beyond their economic means â€” making it possible for them to gain new skills or take advantage of training.

-Timebanks are successful in attracting people who would not normally get involved in traditional volunteering.
-Only 16 per cent of traditional volunteers have an income of under Â£10,000, whereas nearly four times as many timebank participants do (58%).
-Nearly double the number of timebank participants are not in formal employment (72%) compared to traditional volunteers (40%).
-(NEF, 2002.
-The Time of Our Lives)
+Time banks are successful in attracting people who might not get involved in ‘traditional’ volunteering, including those with a low income, and those who aren’t in formal employment.
+Only 16% of traditional volunteers have an income of under Â£10,000; nearly four times as many time bank participants do (58%).
+Of time bank participants, 72% are not in formal employment, compared with 40% of traditional volunteers.
+(NEF, 2002: The Time of Our Lives)